vikram-kangotra/Math/README.md

 # QuickMath

-A Math header only library for quick calculation.
+A header only library for quick calculation.
 Created specifically for physics projects.

 1. Matrix Calculation
 2. Vertex Calculation